pytorch/vision/references/classification/README.md

 that `vgg11_bn`, `vgg13_bn`, `vgg16_bn`, and `vgg19_bn` include batch
 normalization and thus are trained with the default parameters.

+### GoogLeNet

+The weights of the GoogLeNet model are ported from the original paper rather than trained from scratch.

 ### Inception V3

 The weights of the Inception V3 model are ported from the original paper rather than trained from scratch.